Pinkhus Rovner: Controversy on money embezzlement

 A collection of materials on history of the revolutionary movement in Central Ukraine "Years of Struggle" was published in Zinovyevsk in November 1927 where I. Radionov, an active participant of the revolutionary events, recalled: "At that time Akim has arrived from the Central Committee.
 He found the work of revolutionary committee satisfactory and stated that the only obstacle is the lack of funds.
 He left 50,000 rubles of his 100,000 available for the Odessa Military Revolutionary Committee for the Lyzavethrad Military Revolutionary Committee (VRK).
 Lyzavethrad VRK faced a lot of work to organize partisan units and to prepare them for an armed takeover which all that required a huge amount of money.
 Shortly after the departure of Akim, Mogilevsky has arrived..."
 The modern Ukrainian historian, writer and ethnographer Victor A. Savchenko wrote in his book "The civil war adventurers: historian investigation": "In Odessa State Archives I discovered a sensational materials of embezzlement of money of the 3rd Ukrainian Soviet Army by wives of the Soviet commanders and party functionaries".
 He cites a number of examples and further: "About one million rubles and jewelry routed also into the hands of comrades, the Odessa party functioniers Akim and Chigrin.
-In September of 1919 they completely disappeared with the money.
-Perhaps, they left for Europe through Romania.
+In September 1919, they disappeared with the money.
+Perhaps, they left for Europe through Romania."

-In those "cursed days" (Ivan Bunin) anyone could have easily vanish.
-Apparently, therefore, there is no exact data about the circumstances of how Akim and his friend Ivan Chigrin have perished.
-Or they exist, but they not yet have been reached the hand of a researcher...
+Legacy

+Pinkhus Rovner has also been mentioned as Akim Rovner in several works about the so called Russian Civil War of 1919-1920.